Legion of Super Heroes (TV series): Development history

-Early reports had suggested the title of the series would be Superboy and the Legion of Super-Heroes, but the official announcement on April 24, 2006 confirmed the title as Legion of Super Heroes.
+Early reports had suggested the title of the series would be Superboy and the Legion of Super-Heroes, but the official announcement in April 2006 confirmed the title as Legion of Super Heroes.
 The same announcement indicated that the series would air on the Kids' WB block of the new The CW network at 10 a.m.

 Legal status/issues

 At the 2006 Comic Con International, the production staff did not officially say whether legal issues at the time involving the ownership of Superboy had affected this series or whether changes were made to tie the series in with the Superman Returns film, but one significant change had been made since the announcement of the series.
-The original press release referred to "the young Superboy", while the revised press release, published in June 2006, described the character as a young Superman.
-At the conclusion of the pilot episode, Clark adopts the superhero name of Superman, and not Superboy.
+The original press release referred to "the young Superboy", while the revised press release, published in June, described the character as a young Superman.
+At the conclusion of the pilot episode, Clark adopts the superhero name Superman, and not Superboy.
 In the second season, which takes place two years after the end of the first season, the character is called Superman, without reference to his "young" status.

 Second season

-The second season has a much darker and more mature tone than the first season and mostly focuses on Brainiac 5 and his relationship with his evil ancestor, the original Brainiac.
-In the second season, most of the Legionnaires have changed their appearances, e.g., Lightning Lad has longer hair and gets a robotic arm.
-Their appearances change based on the two years without Superman after he left in the episode "Sundown Part 2", which is the finale of the first season.
-Triplicate Girl changes her codename to Duo Damsel because one of her bodies (the White Body) is lost in a temporal anomaly during one of their 41st Century's battles.
-The series logo was also slightly revised.
+The second season has a darker and more mature tone than the first season and mostly focuses on Brainiac 5 and his relationship with his evil ancestor, the original Brainiac.
+In the second season, most of the Legionnaires have changed their appearances, e.g., Lightning Lad has longer hair and gains a robotic arm after Imperiex blasted off his right arm during a battle, and Triplicate Girl changes her codename to Duo Damsel after her white self is killed by an antimatter wave.
 As with the first season, a total of 13 episodes were created for the second season, which premiered on September 22, 2007.
 The show was not renewed for a third season.